12 of the Coolest Regions to Visit on Your Next Bali Adventure

 Sidemen Valley

-1/13East Bali is one of the island’s best-kept secrets and it’s not hard to see why this valley in Karangasem is being billed as ‘the next Ubud’.
-As well as inexpensive guesthouses offering epic views of mountains and green fields, you’ll find polished resorts like Samanvaya Luxury Resort & Spa.
+1/13East Bali is one of the island’s best-kept secrets and it’s not hard to see why this valley in Karangasem is being billed as "the next Ubud".
+As well as inexpensive guest houses offering epic views of mountains and green fields, you’ll find polished resorts like Samanvaya luxury resort.
 Go here to sip cocktails in an infinity pool on the edge of rice terraces and stay in one of its 15 straw-roofed luxury villas built by local craftsmen.
 Explore the area on a scooter or bike, trek the rice terraces or visit local waterfalls and natural springs.
 Don’t leave without trying the mie goreng at Warung Ume Anyar – it comes with a side of breathtaking views.

 Nusa Lembongan